 Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025

-/30rd November 2016, RENEWABLE MARKET WATCHTM/ Distributed solar power, which has been the backbone for the bulk of the solar PV sector’s growth in Europe, is moving towards self‑consumption and net metering according to recently published report Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.
+/30th November 2016, RENEWABLE MARKET WATCHTM/ Distributed solar power, which has been the backbone for the bulk of the solar PV sector’s growth in Europe, is moving towards self‑consumption and net metering according to recently published report Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.
 In February 2015, the European Commission published its new Energy Union strategy depicting a vision in which “citizens take ownership of the energy transition, benefit from new technologies to reduce their bills, participate actively in the market”.
-Besides a greater consumers’ involvement, the energy transition will require much more renewables.
+Besides greater consumers’ involvement, the energy transition will require much more renewables.
 This paradigm shift has already started: In 2014 and for the first time, renewables produced more power than nuclear in Europe.
-And this trend will continue: according to the European Commission’s forecasts, renewables will cover around 45% of our electricity demand by 2030 and their share is expected to grow to 60% ÷ 97% by 2050.
-This represents a major opportunity to establish a clean, secure and resilient energy system on which European economy can grow.
+And this trend will continue: according to the European Commission’s forecasts, renewables will cover around 45% of our electricity demand by 2030, and their share is expected to grow to 60% ÷ 97% by 2050.
+This represents a major opportunity to establish a clean, secure and resilient energy system on which the European economy can grow.

 Distributed solar power, which has been the backbone for the bulk of the solar PV sector’s growth in Europe, is moving towards self‑consumption and net metering

 In this context, wide deployment of net metering and self-consumption solar PV capacity will help to achieve these two objectives in parallel: it will very concretely empower consumers while facilitating a bottom-up deployment of renewables.
 More importantly, this consumer involvement contributes to the achievement of the binding national renewable targets by attracting private capital from actors – consumers - who have lower expectations in terms of rate of return compared to pure financial investors.
 This makes the energy transition cheaper.
-Making on-site solar power generation accessible to a larger number of consumers is also leading to new forms of engagement: energy cooperatives, joint purchasing programmes, crowd funding platforms or leasing make the retail electricity market more diversified and competitive.
+Making on-site solar power generation accessible to a larger number of consumers leads to new forms of engagement: energy cooperatives, joint purchasing programmes, crowdfunding platforms or leasing make the retail electricity market more diversified and competitive.
 Self-consumption solar PV is also a key driver for demand‑side flexibility, steering storage, smart appliances and more flexible contracts.

 Incentivized self-consumption and net metering programs are becoming increasingly important policy supports for global solar PV markets

 The strong run for solar PV capacity additions through net metering and self-consumption support schemes continued in 2015.
 Thus global net metering and self-consumption solar PV capacity grew by 15% in 2015 compared to 2014 reveals Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.
-Significant portion of the solar PV generation in Italy and Germany comes from net metering and self-consumption.
+A significant portion of the solar PV generation in Italy and Germany comes from net metering and self-consumption.

 Global net metering and self-consumption solar PV capacity grew by 15% in 2015 compared to 2014

-This independent, 240+ page report of Renewable Market Watch™ analyzes the net metering and self-consumption supporting schemes for solar PV in all European countries.
+This independent, 240+ page report of Renewable Market Watch™ analyzes the net metering and self-consumption supporting solar PV schemes in all European countries.
 Through extensive research and discussions with experts in the industry, Renewable Market Watch™ has identified a series of market trends that will impact investment volume and solar PV capacity additions under net metering and self-consumption support schemes over the coming decade in Europe.